HEFTIEProject/heftie-textbook/book/6-export.md

 The next step is to write this NumPy array to a TIFF file.
 We'll use the `imageio` library to do this.

-Processing of the sub-volume can be done using any tool that can read and write tiff files.
+Processing of the sub-volume can be done using any tool that can read and write TIFF files.
 For example, you could use `Fiji`.

-The `imageio` library is used to then read the tiff file back into a NumPy array.
+The `imageio` library is used to then read the TIFF file back into a NumPy array.
 This subvolume array can then be copied back in place to the original Zarr array.

 ```{code-cell} ipython3